 Massimo Caiazzo (Naples, 1966) is a color expert, teacher, designer and consultant.
 He applies a sensible approach to light and color in architecture, design, fashion and communication.
 Caiazzo is the president of the Italian chapter of the International Association of Color Consultants, a color school highly regarded by the Munsell Foundation.
 His background in color was jump-started at Atelier Mendini in Milan (1990–2006), where he was part of the team run by the great designer and artist Alessandro Mendini, a master of polychrome.
 Caiazzo is also indebted to Frank Mahnke and Narciso Silvestrini for their teachings on the interdisciplinary nature of color and the importance of sharing its culture and making it a resource for the rehabilitation of our built surroundings.
 In 2021 he was nominated testimonial of Italian Design in the world and he was a keynote speaker for Color Impact, a symposium on color in the built environment.

-He published with Silvia Botti the book "Living" for Hoaki books.
+He published with Silvia Botti the book "Living Colours" for Hoaki books.